Efficient Energy-Optimal Path Planning for Electric Vehicles Considering Vehicle Dynamics

 \subsection{Energy-optimal Pathfinding}

-The energy-optimal pathfinding problem aims to minimise energy consumption while ensuring route feasibility, constrained by the limited available energy.
+The energy-optimal pathfinding problem aims to minimize energy consumption while ensuring route feasibility, constrained by the limited available energy.
 For conventional vehicles, where energy (fuel) consumption is non-negative, the problem can be efficiently solved using dynamic programming solutions such as Dijkstra's algorithm \cite{dijkstra1959note}.
 Nonetheless, many EVs feature energy recuperation via braking, which may result in negative energy costs on some negative slopes.
 Baseline approaches, such as the Bellman-Ford algorithm \cite{bellman1958routing,ford1956network} are capable of solving pathfinding problems on graphs with negative weights, as in~\cite{Cedric2020,Morlock2020}.
 However, their computational complexity is higher compared to algorithms designed for non-negative cost graphs.
 More recent approaches leverage the reweighting technique of Johnson’s algorithm \cite{johnson1977efficient} to enable more efficient pathfinding, provided the graph contains no negative cycles, a condition that is inherently satisfied in our problem due to the law of conservation of energy.
 In real world applications, however, we may face frequent changes either in the graphs (such as changes in the driving pattern in different traffic conditions) or in the vehicle specification (such as changes in energy consumption via varying load or number of passengers).
 As we will see, the overall system complexity means that without a suitable energy model and pathfinding algorithm, planned routes may indeed be infeasible in practice.
 Therefore, it is crucial to have path planning algorithms that are fast and accurate in the dynamic setting.